View Cart

 Prince Joely

-Portland, Oregon musician and producer Prince Joely (Joel Rasmussen) released his debut solo album Future Smells early in 2019.
-Rasmussen has also co-produced albums like Lonely Melting Iceberg by The Red Channels, and We Got a Lot of Love by What in Your Heart Can Put You in a Trance, and he's appeared as a session player on recordings by TDRCO label-mates.
+Portland, Oregon musician and producer Prince Joely (Joel Rasmussen) released his debut solo album Future Smells in 2019, and its follow-up Dog Water arrived in 2024.
+Rasmussen has also co-produced albums like Lonely Melting Iceberg by The Red Channels, and We Got a Lot of Love by What in Your Heart Can Put You in a Trance, and has appeared as a session player on a number of recordings by TDRCo label-mates.

 Read more »